 We summarize the classifications and corresponding root phases.
-For crystalline TSC with spinless fermions, we summarize all possible block-states as: \begin{enumerate}[1.] \item 2D blocks $\sigma_{1,2,3}$: 2D $(p+ip)$-SCs and 2D $\mathbb{Z}_2$ fSPT phases; \item 1D blocks $\tau_{1,2,3}$: Majorana chain, 1D $\mathbb{Z}_2\times\mathbb{Z}_2$ fSPT phases, and Haldane chain; \item 0D block $\mu$: 0D modes with odd fermion parity, eigenvalues $-1$ of three generators of the $D_{2h}/V_h$ group. \end{enumerate} Similar to the $T_h$-symmetric case in the main text, by $K$-matrix calculations, we conclude that except 2D bosonic Levin-Gu state, all other 2D block-states are obstructed.
+For crystalline TSC with spinless fermions, we summarize all possible block states as: \begin{enumerate}[1.] \item 2D blocks $\sigma_{1,2,3}$: 2D $(p+ip)$-SCs and 2D $\mathbb{Z}_2$ fSPT phases; \item 1D blocks $\tau_{1,2,3}$: Majorana chain, 1D $\mathbb{Z}_2\times\mathbb{Z}_2$ fSPT phases, and Haldane chain; \item 0D block $\mu$: 0D modes with odd fermion parity, eigenvalues $-1$ of three generators of the $D_{2h}/V_h$ group. \end{enumerate} Similar to the $T_h$-symmetric case in the main text, by $K$-matrix calculations, we conclude that except 2D bosonic Levin-Gu state, all other 2D block states are obstructed.